tikk3r/EveryStamp/README.md

         plot                Plot a user-supplied FITS image.
         cutout              Cut a user-supplied FITS image to size.

 See the help of each sub command for a complete overview of available options.
+For more detailed examples, see the [documentation](https://tikk3r.github.io/EveryStamp/).

 # Acknowledgements
 If you use EveryStamp in your work, please consider acknowledging this package through